-- ✓ Replace the bottle of buffer solution. - $\checkmark$ Do not allow the level of solution to fall below about three-quarters full. - $\checkmark$ On high ambient temperature, the solution may require replacement more frequently. - $\checkmark$ Perform calibration- It is recommended to calibrate once a month
+✓ Replace the bottle of buffer solution.

+- ✓ Do not allow the level of solution to fall below about three-quarters full. - ✓ On high ambient temperature, the solution may require replacement more frequently. - ✓ Monitor the condition of the hydrazine filling gel and the level of the buffer reservoir. - ✓ It is recommended that the calibration be performed once a month.